Titleholder Lyon to face Arsenal, Juventus in Women's CL - WHIZ News

-NYON, Switzerland (AP) — Titleholder Lyon will play Arsenal, Juventus and Zurich in its Women’s Champions League group after the 16-team draw was made Monday.
+Kessler said some teams planned even before the draw to use their main stadium this season: “That’s very reassuring.”

+In Monday’s 16-team draw, titleholder Lyon was grouped with Arsenal, Juventus and Zurich.

-Lyon beat Juventus, the Italian champion, in the quarterfinals last season on its way to an eighth European title in 12 years.
+Lyon and Juventus both used their main stadium in the group stage last season and when they met in the quarterfinals last season.
+Lyon went on to win its eighth European title in 12 years.

-English champion Chelsea was grouped with Paris Saint-Germain, Real Madrid and Vllaznia, which is the first Albanian men’s or women’s club to reach the round of 16 in any European competition for more than 30 years.
+English champion Chelsea will play PSG, Real Madrid and Vllaznia, which is the first Albanian men’s or women’s club to reach the round of 16 in any European competition for more than 30 years.

-Barcelona, the 2021 champion and runner-up last season, will play Bayern Munich, Rosengård and Benfica.
+Barcelona, the 2021 champion and runner-up last season, will play Bayern, Rosengård and Benfica.

 Two-time champion Wolfsburg was drawn with Slavia Prague, St. Pölten and Roma.